A step-by-step guide to finding a therapist

 Marriage and family therapists have a lot of training in family dynamics.
 "I often think they're very good couples therapists, family therapists," Nguyen says.

 You may want to look for a psychologist – someone with a PhD in psychology or a PsyD degree – if you need specialized help with certain diagnoses.
-For instance, some psychologists specialize in testing for issues like ADHD and autism spectrum disorder.
+For instance, some psychologists provide testing for issues like ADHD and autism spectrum disorder.

 Want to verify a therapists' licensure?
 Check out this step-by-step guide.